reeve567/monarch-nix/README.md

 - `colorFormat` - Color format for color picker ("hex", "rgb", etc.)

 The settings will be written to `~/Library/Application Support/com.monarch.macos/settings.json`.

+**Note:** Settings are managed declaratively via Nix.
+Changes made through Monarch's UI may not persist, as the configuration file is linked to the read-only Nix store.
+To modify settings, update your Nix configuration and rebuild.

 ## Updating